 Chameleons are peculiar animals.
-They have the large bulging eyes that can move independently, move slowly with a rocking locomotion and they are known to change colour rapidly.
-They have a flat body which is leaf-shaped to camouflage with the trees.
+They have large bulging eyes that can move independently, move slowly with a rocking locomotion and are known to change colour rapidly.
+They have a flat body which is leaf shaped to camouflage them in their environment.
 When walking along branches they sway from side to side to look like a leaf.
-There are 150 different species of Chameleons.
-With most species living in Africa and Madagascar.
-However, they can also be found in Spain, the Arabian peninsula, India and Sri Lanka.
+There are 150 different species of Chameleons, with most species living in Africa and Madagascar.
+However, they can also be found in Spain, Arabian Peninsula, India and Sri Lanka.

 The veiled chameleon is most commonly kept as pets in South Africa.
 The males can measure up to 60 cm in size, while the female veiled chameleon will grow up to 35 cm.
 Males have a larger body and casque (head crest or helmet) when mature.
 They are born with tarsal spurs which makes sexing them very easy.
 The average lifespan of the males is up to 8 years and 5 years for females.

 Chameleons become sexually mature between four to eight months of age.
 These chameleons lay 35 to 85 eggs in the ground per breeding.
 The eggs should be carefully moved to an incubator.
 It will then take five to ten months before the eggs hatch.